TIMELINE: Winter after Blood Hound.

 And Marco with a gaping cavity where his chest had been, as if someone had just scooped his ribs out.

 All of that had happened in about seven seconds.
-And Caacrinolaas had promised to do the same to me next time.
+As Caacrinolaas had promised to do the same to me next time.
 Shit.

 There was no time to think about that.
 With any luck, Grimaldi and his two henchmen had fled, leaving me alone on the floor.
 But with my kind of luck, they’d be waiting just outside the door, ready for me.
 I had to think fast if I wanted to get out of here.

-I took in a deep breath, and focused on changing into a bat again.
-The transformation was hard, like pulling my own teeth, but without the silver shackles burning into my wrists, it as possible.
-I strained, managing to shift for what had to be the last time until I could rest and feed again.
-But the batty form held.
-I was stable.
+I took a deep breath and focused on changing into a bat again.
+The transformation was hard, like pulling my own teeth, but without the silver shackles burning into my wrists, it was possible.
+I strained and managed to shift for what had to be the last time until I could rest and feed again.
+The batty form held.
+It was stable.

 I flew out of the lit ceremonial room and into the dark faux-office.
 I had room to hide now, to wait and see if Grimaldi and his men were really gone.
 I could turn this around.
 I could get out of here alive.
 I flew into the cubicles, looking for a place to hide.
 I found a spot in the far end, tucked under one of the desks.

 “Fuck, that was a bad idea,” I heard Grimaldi’s voice.
 “She’s still got to be in here somewhere.
 I should have just shot her when we had her the first time.
 Find her and kill her.
 I don’t care how anymore.”